bachya/Sifttter-Redux/README.md

 * Craig Eley for Sifttter and for giving me the idea for Sifttter Redux
 * Andrea Fabrizi for her stellar Dropbox Uploader project
-* The Chronic folks for making the aforemention wonderful Chronic gem
+* The Chronic folks for making the aforementioned wonderful Chronic gem